Entries are invited from advertisers; from media, creative or content specialist agencies; and from the creative

 A minimum of 75% of the campaign activity must have been implemented in 2018.
-The campaign must also be truly international – whether multi-country, pan regional or global, your strategy must have intentionally targeted audiences in at least four countries.
+The campaign must also be truly international – whether multi country, pan regional or global, your strategy must have intentionally targeted audiences in at least four countries.
 Whilst PR and/or viral marketing may have added impact, your campaign must have been reliant on a strategic media spend.

 Entries must be submitted in English.
 If you have any problems with this then please contact Rachel@no-4.co.uk.

 We are inviting entries to the first eight categories listed.
 We will be inviting our jury and key industry influencers only to make nominations for the Content Leadership & Innovation category, with the winner being chosen by our independent Jury.
 The Grand Prix will also be decided by our jury, selected as the best of the best from all the other category winners.

 The deadline for entries is Thursday 7th February 2019

 The shortlist will be announced on Wednesday 6th March

 The winners will be announced at the Awards ceremony at the Ham Yard Hotel in London on the 4th April.

 Winners will also be announced on the World Media Awards website, PR activity and social media channels.
 Plus all winners will be featured in the World Media Awards Showcase and as well as have their work celebrated in an advertising campaign valued at €500K, published by the World Media Group’s leading international media brands.